hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 to operate, and must reconnect.
 Gossip will make a call through the Consensus module interface to notify Execution that gossip is "down".
 Execution will then initiate reconnect.

-Fundamentally, Execution is responsible for reconnect, but it cannot differentiate from a quiescent network or a behind node just by looking at the lack of rounds coming from Consensus.
+Fundamentally, Execution is responsible for reconnect, but it cannot differentiate between a quiescent network or a behind node just by looking at the lack of rounds coming from Consensus.
 So Consensus **must** tell Execution if it knows that it cannot proceed in creating rounds because the node itself is bad, vs. a quiescent network which is able to create rounds (if there were any transactions).